Effects of Smoking While Pregnant

 Below are some interesting facts and statistics about smoking during pregnancy:

 - Smoking reduces a woman's chances of getting pregnant 20,21,22.
 Approximately 15% of couples have trouble getting pregnant.
 One of the causes for this is female infertility.
-Smoking and secondhand smoke are risk factors for decreased female fertility 23.
+Smoking and secondhand inhalation are risk factors for decreased female fertility 23.
 In a study on infertile couples, males who smoked had significantly lower sperm quality.
 Cigarette smoking was associated with reduced sperm density and sperm count 24.

 - Smoking during pregnancy can increase the risk of tissue damage in an unborn baby: Studies show that maternal smoking can cause tissue damage in the baby’s lungs, brain, and increase the risk of the baby having a cleft lip 25,26.